communicate who do we blame?

 Conclusion

-Blame can be an understandable reaction to conflict, yet rarely productive.
-By understanding its dynamics and using effective communication strategies to break its cycle and foster healthier relationships.
+Blame can be an understandable reaction to conflict, yet it is rarely productive.
+By understanding its dynamics and using effective communication strategies to break its cycle, and foster healthier relationships.
 Remember: it isn’t about who’s at fault but how we can move forward together.